 Many prefer to skip straight to dessert by accomplishing the simple tasks first.
 And although eating cake before your greens seems more enjoyable, you’re then left with nothing to look forward to.

 Likewise, tackling the homework for your most difficult classes first is the fastest way.
 Having followed the eat that frog principle, accomplishing any other tasks proves more enjoyable.

 Finding the right balance between studying and participating in club activities is essential to staying organized at University.
 Taking the weekend to relax and take care of non-academic, “adult-life” stuff like grocery shopping is important too.

 Get enough sleep

 Getting enough shut-eye isn’t just about beauty sleep.
 When you get enough sleep, your body is energized.
 When you feel refreshed, you feel ready to tackle even the hardest and longest days.

 Realistically, your sleep pattern may go through phases while at University.
-And while several late night weekends or all-nighters might be doable, in the long run, your body needs to recharge.
-Therefore, do yourself a favor by taking care of your health by getting enough sleep.
+And while several late-night weekends or all-nighters might be doable, in the long run, your body needs to recharge.
+Therefore, do yourself a favour by taking care of your health by getting enough sleep.